sourcebots/arduino-fw/README.md

-# Servo Firmware
+# Arduino Firmware

-The firmware for SourceBots' servo board.
+The firmware for SourceBots' Arduino Uno board.

 It communicates using commands sent over the USB serial pins.